giavinh79/GymTrack/README.md

 `Exercise`: An individual type of exercise (i.e. bench-press, chin-ups, push-ups, bicep curl... etc.)

+`Set`: A series of repetitions performed sequentially (i.e. when doing push-ups, a set could represent 50 reps which means you did 50 pushups in one go)

 ## Tech Stack & Features

 - React.js (w/ TypeScript)